themarcusaurelius/vizion.ai/curl-guide.md

 # Using cURL to Interact With Your Vizion-ELK API
-Elasticsearch operates as a REST API and be interfaced with any number of tools that make http requests.
+Elasticsearch operates as a REST API, and be interfaced with any number of tools that make http requests.
 For this guide, we will use cURL, available in the Mac or Linux console, to illustrate some basic commands.
-An even easier way to practice is to open up Kibana and use 'Dev Tools' which can be found on the left navigation bar.
+For an even easier way to practice, you can open up Kibana and use 'Dev Tools' which can be found on the left navigation bar.

 ![Find Dev Tools](./images/find-dev-tools.png)